TomBekor/FreeAugment/README.md

 - The implementation of differentiable **Gumbel-Sinkhorn** operations are adapted from the work of Hedda Cohen.
 You can find the original source [here](https://github.com/HeddaCohenIndelman/Learning-Gumbel-Sinkhorn-Permutations-w-Pytorch).
 - **Photo of a Cool Dog**: Sourced from the [internet](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwallpapercave.com%2Fcool-dog-backgrounds&psig=AOvVaw0j309qwECy8HAlnboKn5QJ&ust=1732472483087000&source=images&cd=vfe&opi=89978449&ved=0CBQQjRxqFwoTCOiJxZqJ84kDFQAAAAAdAAAAABAa).
 If this is your work and you’d like credit adjusted or the image removed, please contact us.

-## Contact Us :calling:
-For any questions, feedback, or ideas, feel free to get in touch via tom.bekor (at) campus.technion.ac.il.

 ## Citation :fountain_pen:
 ```
 @inproceedings{bekor2024freeaugment,